reflectoring/reflectoring.github.io/_posts/2021-07-23-exposing-cloudwatch-metrics-with-spring-cloud-aws.md

       <artifactId>micrometer-core</artifactId>
     </dependency>
 ```
-This library provides classes for creating the meters and pushing to the target monitoring system.
+This library provides classes for creating the meters and pushing the metrics to the target monitoring system.

 We next add dependency for the target monitoring system.
 We are using Amazon CloudWatch so we will add a dependency to `micrometer-registry-cloudwatch2` module in our project: